JudiNkuna/network-topology-project/Web-ServerREADMEME.md

-# Part II: Basic Web Server Configuration
+# Part II: Individual Network Feature - Basic Web Server

-# Objective
+### 1. Feature Overview
-Configure and demonstrate a fully functional web server with multiple pages, DNS integration, and access control.
+The objective was to deploy a basic web server within the hybrid network topology.
+The server hosts a "mywebsite", a site that  shows my Contact details ,module details and Hybrid topolgy i created

 ## Server Configuration